 Within the enterprise RTO training environment, the information given to students will reflect their primary status as employees of the enterprise, rather than prospective clients of a training provider.

 While clause 4.1 may be of limited relevance to enterprise RTO students, it is important that the documentation provided by the enterprise is accurate, factual and current.

 Case study: Can an RTO use an “RPL broker” to recruit students?

 As a third party, an RPL broker cannot offer to provide all or part of a VET course in their own name.
 Third parties that provide these types of services must accurately and honestly represent the RTO in all marketing and enrolment activities.

 For example, “Fast Track RPL” runs a website that acts as a brokerage for ten RTOs delivering RPL in a wide variety of courses, including “Melbourne City Training”.
 Potential students enrol with “Fast Track RPL” as a third party to these RTOs.
-The General Direction—third party arrangements for training and or assessment of VET courses has clarified that as a non-RTO, “Fast Track RPL” cannot offer to provide all or part of a VET course in their own name.
+The Guidance for Providers has clarified that as a non-RTO, “Fast Track RPL” cannot offer to provide all or part of a VET course in their own name.

 “Fast Track RPL” cannot advertise “Melbourne City Training’s” courses on a website where the branding could give the viewer the opinion that “Fast Track RPL” is offering the course.
 Any advertising of VET courses on behalf of “Melbourne City Training” must be in the name of “Melbourne City Training”.
 This does not prevent the use of “Fast Track RPL” in the domain name of a website, but the content of the site must reflect that the course is offered by “Melbourne City Training”.